Grant Thornton: Recent significant mergers

 Although many of the firms now carry the Grant Thornton name, they are not all members of one international partnership.
 Each member firm is a separate national entity, and governs itself and manages its administrative matters independently on a local basis.
 This is similar to other professional services networks.

 Member firms

 Grant Thornton member firms service international work through their local International Business Centres — located in 40 major commercial centres throughout the world.
+For example, Raymond Chabot Grant Thornton is a Canadian member firm since 1997.

 Grant Thornton International Ltd. carries out an annual global research project: The Grant Thornton International Business Report, which (since 1992) surveys the views and expectations of over 10,000 privately held mid-market businesses across 28 economies.

 Controversies and criticisms

 Nichols plc and the University of Salford

 In 2018, the Financial Reporting Council (FRC) fined Grant Thornton £4m, later reduced to £3m, for misconduct over its audits of Nichols plc and the University of Salford.
 Three partners were given personal fines of £60,000.